In the Name of Jesus Christ

 "For this cause I bow my knees to the Father of our Lord Jesus Christ, Of whom the whole family in heaven and earth is named" (Eph.3:14-15 KJV).

-In reference to the Father's name, Jesus says the following:
+In reference to the Father's name, Jesus said the following:

-"I have manifested your name to the men which you gave me out of the world: yours they were, and you gave them me; and they have kept your word" (Jn.17:6 KJV).
+"I have manifested your name to the men which you gave me out of the world: yours they were, and you gave them to me; and they have kept your word" (Jn.17:6 KJV Para.).

-Jesus says that he revealed the Father's name to his disciples; therefore, it must be possible to discover what the Father's name is and what he wants to be called by those whom he has called to be his sons.
+Jesus said that he revealed the Father's name to his disciples; therefore, it must be possible to discover what the Father's name is and what he wants to be called by those whom he has called to be his earthly children.

 "And it came to pass, that, as he [Jesus] was praying in a certain place, when he ceased, one of his disciples said to him, Lord, teach us to pray, as John also taught his disciples.
-And he said to them, When you pray, say, Our Father which is in heaven, Hallowed be your name.
-Your kingdom come.
-Your will be done, as in heaven, so in the earth" (Lk.11:1-2).
+And he said to them, When you pray, say, Our Father, Hallowed be your name.
+Your kingdom come" (Lk.11:1-2 KJV Para.).
 See also Matt.6:9-10.

-From these examples in Matthew and Luke, it is clear that the Sovereign God of all that exists wants to be called 'Father' by those whom he considers to be his sons.
-Moreover, he is our Father, which is what his firstborn Son who is the Savior and Redeemer of humanity says to call him.
-The English word 'Father', which is used in these two texts is translated from the Greek word 'Pater' and is from a root word that means 'nourisher', ' protector', and ' upholder', and it connotes fatherly care and someone who has absolute authority as a father.
+It is clear that the Sovereign God of all that exists wants to be called Father by those whom he considers to be his children.
+Moreover, he is our Father, which is what his firstborn Son who is the Savior and Redeemer of humanity said to call him.
+The English word Father in these two texts is translated from the Greek word Pater, which is derived from a root word which means nourisher, protector, and upholder; and connotes fatherly care and someone who has absolute authority as a father.

 WHAT IS OUR SAVIOR'S NAME?

-"Therefore the Lord [the Creator God] himself shall give you a sign; Behold, a virgin shall conceive, and bear a son and shall call his name Immanuel [God is with us]" (Isa.7:14).
-See also Isa.8:8-10.
+"Therefore the Lord [the Creator God] himself shall give you a sign; Behold, a virgin shall conceive, and bear a son and shall call his name Immanuel [God is with us]" (Isa.7:14 KJV).